If you're wondering 'why can't I lose weight?' after trying out a new diet or exercise plan then don't worry - you're certainly not the only one.

 Weight loss issue #3: Stress-eating

-Even as lockdown restrictions lift, we’ll still be in a pandemic.
-Much of our daily lives have completely changed and many of us are significantly more anxious than we were this time last year.
-It’s only natural that this might result in us taking comfort in food and drink.
+Even as lockdown restrictions lift, we're still in a pandemic.
+Much of our daily lives have completely changed and many of us are significantly more anxious than we were this time last year, according to research from the American Psychiatric Association (opens in new tab).
+It's only natural that this might result in us taking comfort in food and drink.

-In fact, a recent study almost half of the people surveyed had fallen back into unhealthy eating habits since the lockdown began.
-47% had also fallen back into habits of exercising less, compared to pre-lockdown times.
+In fact, a recent study from the University of Liverpool (opens in new tab) found almost half of the people surveyed had fallen into unhealthy eating habits since the lockdown began.
+47% had also fallen into habits of exercising less compared to pre-lockdown times.

-Alexia Dempsey, Priory eating disorder dietician, says, “Certain foods stimulate the brain’s secretion of opiate-like, ‘feel-good’ chemicals such as serotonin which, in turn, drives cravings.
+Priory (opens in new tab) eating disorder dietician Alexia Dempsey says, “Certain foods stimulate the brain's secretion of opiate-like, ‘feel-good’ chemicals such as serotonin which, in turn, drives cravings.
 With the pandemic posing several challenges for those who are struggling, lonely, anxious or bored, leaning on food to ‘self-soothe’ can become the norm.

 "With many people not working, looking for work, or working much longer hours from home - there is a daily temptation to over-eat or drink because of the constant availability of food and alcohol, absence of structure and financial fears."

 “With emotional over-eating, an individual will use food as a distraction from the negative.
 The foods may include chocolate, crisps, sweets, foods that are considered to be a ‘treat’.
-People often report carbohydrate-based binges, which can be linked to increased serotonin, a chemical found to alleviate low mood and anxiety.
+People often report carbohydrate-based binges, which can be linked to increased serotonin, a chemical found to alleviate low mood and anxiety," she says.